 | Sofa overall depth | front-most to back-most | |

-| Sofa overall height | floor to highest point | |
+| Sofa overall height | floor to highest fixed point | |

-| Sofa diagonal depth | top back to bottom front | |
+| Sofa diagonal depth | bottom rear corner to the midpoint of the straight-edge line | |

 | Narrowest doorway width | inside frame | |